-- 36. Which of the following is not a factor that determines whether a taxpayer is required to file a tax return?

-- A. Filing status.
+.
+Filing status.

+.
+Thing states.

-- B. Taxpayer's gross income.
+.
+Taxpayer's gross income.

-- C. Taxpayer's employment.
+Taxpayer's employment.

-- D. Taxpayer's age.
+.
+Taxpayer's age.

-- E. None of these.
+None of the above.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation Blooms: Remember

+ng Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 2 Medium

+Topic: Taxpayer Filing Requirements

-- 37. If Paula requests an extension to file her tax return, the latest she could file her return without penalty is:
+Paula requests an extension to file her individual tax return, the latest she could file her return vithout a failure-to-file penalty is:

-- A. September 15th.

-- B. October 15th.

-- C. August 15th.

-- D. November 15th.
+.
+September 15 th .

+October 15 th .

+.
+August 15 th .

+November 15 th .

-- E. None of these.
+None of the above.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements
+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember ng Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 1 Easy

+Topic: Taxpayer Filing Requirements

-- 38. If Lindley requests an extension to file her tax return, the latest she could pay her tax due without penalty is:
+38. If Lindley requests an extension to file her individual tax return, the latest she could pay her tax due without penalty is:

-- A. April 15th.
+A. April 15 th .

-- B. October 15th.
+B. October 15 th .

-- C. August 15th.
+C. August 15 th .

-- D. November 15th.
+D. November 15 th .

-- E. None of these.
+E. None of the above.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation Blooms: Remember

+Lea rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 1 Easy

+Topic: Taxpayer Filing Requirements

 39. Corporations are required to file a tax return only if their taxable income is greater than:

-- A. \$0.
+A. \$0.

-- B. \$1,000.
+B. \$1,000.

-- C. \$600.
+C. \$600.

-- D. \$750.
+D. \$750.

-- E. None of these.
+E. None of the above.
 Corporations are always required to file a tax return.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation Blooms: Remember

+Lea rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 1 Easy

+Topic: Taxpayer Filing Requirements

+A. April 14 th .

+B. April 15 th .

+C. April 16 th .

+D. April 17 th .

+E. None of the above.

+AACSB: Analytical Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation Blooms: Remember

+Le arning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 2 Medium

+Topic: Taxpayer Filing Requirements

+41. Dominic earned \$1,500 this year, and his employer withheld \$200 of federal income tax from his salary.
+Assuming that Dominic will have zero tax liability this year, he:

+A. is required to file a tax return.

+B. is not required to file a tax return but should file a return anyway.

+C. is required to file a tax return but should not file because he owes no tax.

+D. is not required to file a tax return and should not file a return.

+E. None of the above.

+AACSB: Reflective Thinking

+AICPA: FN Research

+AICPA: FN Risk Analysis Accessibility: Keyboard Navigation

+Blooms: Analyze

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements
+Le arning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 2 Medium

+Topic: Taxpayer Filing Requirements

-40. This year April 15th falls on a Saturday.
+This year April 15th falls on a Saturday.
 Individual tax returns will be due on: